drok/Cloudflare-tests/README.md

 ## Installation

-The easiest way to install `unbust.sh` in your project is to merge the [unbust/main](/Archivium/unbust) branch into your project.
+The easiest way to install `unbust.sh` in your project is to merge the `[unbust/main](/Archivium/unbust)` branch into your project.
 Reject the `README.md` file (if it changes in the future, you'll get a merge conflict prompting you to remove the changes to the documentation).

-Add `./unbust.sh <output-dir> <initial-commit-hash> [<cache-policy-script>]` to your CDN's build configuration.
+1. Add `./unbust.sh <output-dir> <initial-commit-hash> [<cache-policy-script>]` to your CDN's build configuration, of if you use a javascript framework, you can add the equivalent to the build script in your `project.json` file.

-Optionally implement a cache policy script (can be done later).
+2. (Optionally) implement a cache policy script (can be done later).
 A good sample is found in the demos, including Github workflows implementing cron-based BUILD_HOOK deployments.

+3. Implement a build strategy which generates versioned (unique) filenames for static resource when they change.
+Webpack and similar tools do this easily (see webpack's [Output Filenames guide](https://webpack.js.org/guides/caching/#output-filenames)).

 **NOTE** the `initial-commit-hash` argument is very important.
 It is used to avoid inadvertent persistence DB reset.
-If the argument matches the deployed commit, and a persistence DB is not found at the PUBLIC_URL, the script generates a new DB.
-If the argument does not match the commit, it errors out, refusing to gneerate a new DB.
-In case of configuration errors, persistence will not be easily reset in case of outages, or wrong argument or even bugs.
+If the argument matches the deployed commit, and a persistence DB is not found at the `PUBLIC_URL`, the script initializes a new DB (thus discarding any old persistence state).
+If the argument does not match the commit, the script errors out, refusing to gneerate a new DB.
+In case of configuration errors, outages or bugs, persistence will not be easily reset.

+4. **IMPORTANT** Remove "cache-busting" techniques from your site.
+They are no longer needed, and are counter productive.

+## Post install considerations

+This script will put an end to 404's due to missing sub-resources, so you no longer need to resort to 'cache-busting' tricks to attempt avoiding errors in the browser.

+With errors reliably eliminated, you are able to rely on caching to improve performance.
+Use the cache policy to make good use of browser and edge caching (they are your friends).
+Deciding how long the cache times should be no longer depends on fears of errors, but on deliberate roll-out planning.
+A long cache time will make future rollouts predictably placed (eg, a 1-month cache time means your user base will be transition to the new version over 1 month).
+This allows you to limit damage due to botched releases.

+Normally minor revisions do not need to be rolled out immediately to all users.
+Rolling out major revisions is a matter of planning.
+Do you want all users to experience the new version ASAP, or is it acceptable to introduce gradually?
+A quick rollout is more risky, because everyone will see all the bugs.
+A slow rollout means not everyone will benefit from the new features right away, and you'll have to maintain both new and old backend technology for the (longer) rollout perion.

+The choice of rollout strategy is beyond the scope of this `README`, suffice to say, the `unbust.sh` script gives you the control and predictability, while giving your users the benefit of full use of the available browser and CDN edge caching.

+As the demos show, you can have a deliberate rollout including planned hotfix and maintenance windows.